martmichals/ece_test_scripts/ece220_mp6/README.md

 # Credits
-Most of the test case pattern images are from http://www.radicaleye.com/lifepage/.
+The test case pattern images are from http://www.radicaleye.com/lifepage/.